GSA/piv-guides/pages/template-2.md

 To start a new guide, you first need to create a new Issue in GitHub.
 Your new Issue should discuss a technical problem and proposed solution (i.e., focus of your new FICAM guide).
 Through your Issue, other GitHub collaborators may offer useful information and suggest alternative solutions (i.e., "crowd-sourcing" help).

 > If you don't have a GitHub account, you'll need to create one.
-A good introduction can be found here: **add link to GitHub instructions**.
-ADD MORE INSTRUCTIONS...
+For help, go to:  [Signing up for a New GitHub Account](https://help.github.com/articles/signing-up-for-a-new-github-account/).

 ## Select or Create a Branch for Your Guide